syntevo/syntevo.github.io/SmartGit/Latest/Theme-Customization.md

 ## List of customizable colors

+To get a complete list of customizable colors, you can run SmartGit from command line using parameter `--write-default-theme-file`.

+#### Example
+>
+>On Windows, you have to run `smartgitc.exe`:
+>```
+>smartgitc.exe --write-default-theme-file
+>```

+This will create `own-dark.theme` and `own-light.theme` files in SmartGit's settings directory which will contain all keys and their defaults.
+You can now copy over selected keys to your `patch`-files; be sure to drop the leading comment mark `#`.

+### Sample colors

-The following is an incomplete list of theme colors which can be customized.
+The following is an incomplete list of important theme colors which can be customized.
-This list is subject to change with every major release.

 ```
+ahead#branches
+graph.aheadBehindDimmedForeground
+graph.aheadBehindForeground
+graph.auxColumn.text
+graph.auxColumn.text.changed
+graph.branch.auxiliary
+graph.branch.local
+graph.branch.other
+graph.branch.remote
 graph.connector.1
 graph.connector.2
 graph.connector.3